bridgecrew-perf4/personal-wiki-infra/README.md

 }
 ```

+6. Create a [Terraform Cloud][] account.
+Modify `terraform/main.tf` to update the `organization` and `workspace` fields appropriately for your account.

+7. Create the following [Actions secrets][github secrets] in your new repo:

+- `AWS_ACCESS_KEY_ID`: The AWS access key ID used for Packer and Terraform to create resources in your AWS account.
+- `AWS_SECRET_ACCESS_KEY`: The AWS secret access key used for Packer and Terraform to create resources in your AWS account.
+- `TF_API_TOKEN`: The API token for your account in [Terraform Cloud][].
+- `VAULT_PASS`: The password used to encrypt your private key file in the previous step.

-7. **Optionally**, tweak the variables defined in `packer/wiki.pkr.hcl`.
+8. **Optionally**, tweak the variables defined in `packer/wiki.pkr.hcl`.
 They are set to reasonable defaults, and you shouldn't need to change them.
 However, some of the more likely ones you may want to change are:

 - `ami_name`: The name of the generated AMI, appended with `-<timestamp>`.
 Defaults to `packer-gollum-wiki`.
 - `architecture`: The type of source AMI architecture.
 Either `x86_64` or `arm64`.
 This is `arm64` by default.